discordjs/discord.js/docs/docs_client.rst

 This page contains documentation on the `Discord.Client` class.
 This should be used when you want to start creating things with the API.

+It might be beneficial to use CTRL+F to search for what you're looking for, or use the navigation provided by readthedocs on the left.

 Attributes
 ----------